Antineoplastic Drugs — anthracycline

 Doxorubicin is an anthracycline — a class of chemotherapy drugs derived originally from Streptomyces bacteria — and one of oncology's workhorses, used against breast cancer, lymphomas, leukaemias, sarcomas and many solid tumours.
 It kills cancer cells by intercalating into DNA and poisoning topoisomerase II, the enzyme that untangles DNA during cell division.
 Patients and nurses know it as the "red devil," both for its vivid red colour and for the harshness of its side effects, including cardiotoxicity.
 As with everything in this family, it is first and foremost an important medicine.

 Its place in this Atlas rests on a clear classification.
 The International Agency for Research on Cancer evaluated doxorubicin (under the name adriamycin) and placed it in Group 2A — probably carcinogenic to humans: there was sufficient evidence in experimental animals, where it produced mammary tumours in rats and was active across other tumour systems, and it is strongly genotoxic, even though the direct human evidence was inadequate at the time.
-Peer-reviewed — IARC Monographs Suppl.
+Regulatory — IARC Monographs Suppl.
 7, Adriamycin The same property that makes it lethal to tumour cells — DNA damage — is what underlies that classification.

 How it relates to the bedroom